← Back to wiki

 Capsaicin, the compound that makes chillies burn, activates two molecular pathways the book highlights: TRPV1 (the vanilloid receptor that senses heat) and AMPK (a cellular energy sensor that drives fat burning and glucose uptake).
 Together, these pathways inhibit inflammation in fat and liver cells, improve glucose control, and increase energy expenditure.

 The mortality data is striking.
-Lv et al. (2015, PMID 26169551) followed over 485,000 Chinese adults for seven years and found that eating spicy food six or seven times per week was associated with a 14% lower risk of death from any cause compared to less than once weekly.
+Lv et al. (2015, BMJ) followed over 485,000 Chinese adults for seven years and found that eating spicy food six or seven times per week was associated with a 14% lower risk of death from any cause compared to less than once weekly.
 The relationship held after adjusting for smoking, alcohol, and other dietary factors.
 This was observational, not causal proof, but the scale and consistency of the signal is hard to dismiss.

 Sweet peppers deserve mention too.
 The book notes they contain capsinoids -- structurally similar to capsaicin but without the pungency.
 Capsinoids activate the same brown fat pathways without the burn, making them relevant for people who cannot tolerate heat.